kjohnson0451/amc-carpool-fe/README.md

 1. Deploy a developer instance of [amc-carpool-api](https://github.com/kjohnson0451/amc-carpool-api)

-Follow the instructions provided in the README.
+Follow the instructions provided in the README in the above repository.

 2. Clone this Repository